janverschelde/PHCpack/src/Python/PHCpy3/doc/source/dashboard.rst

 a graphical user interface
 ==========================

-While phcpy is oriented towards command line interactive computing and running scripts, Tkinter provides tools for building a graphic user interface.
+As a programmers interface, phcpy was developed in a Terminal window, of 80 characters wide and 40 lines long.
+Python comes with Tkinter, which provides tools for building a graphical user interface.
 The goal of the module **dashboard** is to develop a graphical user interface to the methods of phcpy.

 solving with a click of a button